awsdocs/aws-robomaker-developer-guide/doc_source/API_SimulationJobRequest.md

 Required: No

  **useDefaultApplications**   <a name="robomaker-Type-SimulationJobRequest-useDefaultApplications"></a>
-Boolean indicating whether to use default simulation tool applications\.
+A Boolean indicating whether to use default applications in the simulation job\.
+Default applications include Gazebo, rqt, rviz and terminal access\.
 Type: Boolean
 Required: No